 - Hands-on experience in the medical simulation lab

 By attending the Summer Scholars Program, you’ll learn what it takes to prepare for a career in health care and begin building the foundation for success in multiple areas including: interview skills, study and test-taking strategies, and interpersonal and communication skills.
 In addition, you will learn about various occupations from physicians and health care professionals through the Physician Speaker Lecture Series.
 You also will receive daily instruction in anatomy, physiology, biology and chemistry which will help you academically prepare for education in the health sciences and a career in health care.

-If selected, you must be available to attend all Summer Scholars sessions between mid July to the early August, which will consist of daily sessions from 7:50 a.m. to 5:00 p.m.
-The program is free— no tuition is charged for program participation.
+If selected, you must be available to attend all Summer Scholars sessions, which will consist of daily sessions on weekdays from 7:50 a.m. to 5:00 p.m.
+The program is free.
+No tuition is charged for program participation.